johanneskiel/ESP32_Tech_Stack_02/README.md

 ## Hands on: Understanding Components

 1. Implement Techstack Files :
-	- Download the Techstack_Projekt_Folder from this Git repository:
+	- Download the Techstack project folder from this Git repository: https://github.com/johanneskiel/ESP32_Tech_Stack_02/archive/refs/heads/main.zip
-		- Click the “Code” drop-down menu in the upper-right corner
-		- Click “Download ZIP”
-	- Drag and drop the folder ".../Techstack_Projekt_Folder/Unity/Scripts" into "/Assets" of the “Project” window at the bottom of Unity
+	- Drag and drop the folder "ESP32_Tech_Stack_02-main/Unity/Scripts" into "/Assets" of the “Project” window at the bottom of Unity

 2. Create the GameObject:
    - In the Hierarchy, right-click → 3D Object → Sphere